 Exploring the relationship between standards, Free Software and their impact on public administrations and public procurement.

 Discussing the advantages and disadvantages of different degrees of openness, considering also different legal tools to enforce it.

 An overview on how those critical aspects of EU legislation interact with each other.
 How should they be balanced?

-During the workshop, we proposed some activities more stricltly linked to software:
+During the workshop (16-17 April), we discussed some activities more strictly linked to software:

 Greasing up compliance:

 An update on the most recent developments and ideas on licence compliance.

 Some proposals and ideas on how to manage patents in Free Software licencing and their consequences.